aponteangela/aponteangela/README.md

 - 👋 Hi, I’m @aponteangela
 - 👀 I’m interested in ... reading, gaming and movies.
 - 🌱 I’m currently learning ...
-JAVA
+JAVA, SwiftUI, Python, JS
-- 💞️ I’m looking to collaborate on ... unique projects
+- 💞️ I’m looking to collaborate on ... iOS Xcode Apps

 <!---
 aponteangela/aponteangela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.